THE PYRENEES 1000

 At Sabiñánigo we take the legendary N260, the most famous Spanish road in the Pyrenees, known as the Eje Pirenaico (Pyrenaean Axis), which snakes its way through the Ordesa National Park before heading off into the Benasque Valley, home to the highest peaks in the whole Pyrenean range.

-The day ends in the shadow of the Pica Aneto, the highest of all, towering some 3,400m above the 4-star Sommos Hotel Aneto.
+The day ends in the shadow of the Pica Aneto, the highest of all, towering some 3,400m above our hotel the Barcelo Monasterio de Boltana.
 Check in, unwind and recharge your batteries after a hard day of driving.

 Rally Day 2